Cold Hands and Feet: Causes of Cold Extremities and RemediesBy Dr. Artour Rakhimov - Last updated on August 9, 2018

 Cold hands and cold feet are very common in modern people for the reasons that are explained below.
 This symptom can often occur during night-time sleep for a very simple reason: people have reduced O2 levels in body cells.
 What is the meaning of this symptom?
 Cold feet and cold hands are a sign of insufficient blood flow (poor circulation) and reduced oxygen supply to body cells and their cold extremities.

 Warning.
-Cold feet can be caused by presence of GI parasites, such as flat worms, round warms and some others.
+Coldness in feet can be caused by the presence of GI parasites, such as flatworms, round worms, and some others.
 This effect is described on another page of this site here: cold feet.

-This graph is based on 24 medical articles.
+The graph below is based on 24 medical articles.
 It explains why problems with poor circulation and cold hands and feet are very common in modern people, and why cold extremities were not common during first decades of 20th century.

 All vital organs of the human body and extremities get reduced blood and O2 supply.
 Most people get only cold feet.
 But there are also millions of people who suffer from cold hands as well.